This page is the entry point for Archetype's contract documents.

 • StorageService is the multiton owner for backend triplets: (store, querier, updater).

-• Worlds sharing the same (uri, namespace) MUST reuse the same backend triplet.
+• Worlds sharing the same effective storage pool key (uri, namespace, backend, cache config) MUST reuse the same backend triplet.

 • Concurrent backend acquisition for the same key MUST single-flight so only one backend is built.